How to develop and write a research proposal

 The advice assumes that you already know the general area of your anticipated research project.
 If not, stop to read the page on choosing a research topic and then return here.

 Essential criteria for a successful research proposal

-These points may seem deceptively simple, but each one can subsume a multitude of others - see the next section.
+These points may seem deceptively simple, but each one can subsume a multitude of others - as explained below.